|

 These two ideas get to be at odds with each other if you have a south facing patio door in your basement that will let in lots of sunshine.

 My assertion that your basement floor does not need insulation is based upon this: 'any floor, the under side of which is at least 2m from open air, does not need insulation because 2m of soil is sufficient insulation'.
+This based upon what scientists call the 'thermal inertia' of dense soil and dense concrete.

 With a patio door in one basement wall you might need to treat insulation differently within 2m of open air compared to the rest of the basement.

-You will always need a screed or tiles on a thick bed of adhesive because a structural floor slab of waterproof concrete will never be a smooth, level finish because the concrete is too stiff and sets too quickly for the amount of work involved.
+You will always need a screed or tiles on a thick bed of adhesive because a structural floor slab of waterproof concrete will never be a smooth, level finish because the concrete is too stiff and sets too quickly for the amount of work required.

 Bear in mind as well, with tiles especially, that if you have strong sunshine falling on your tiles at midday but no sunshine at night, the heating and cooling will cause expansion and contraction.
 You will need to think how to avoid thermal cracking.